TrustPlatform Identity Management

 • evaluation of the identity verification, individual trust factors evaluated for the person

-• list of the duplicates in the database.
+• list of the duplicate records of the same person in the database

 States of the Identity Record

-An applicant can be in the following states:
+An applicant record can be in one of the following states:

-• Incomplete - used to store records temporarily to perform 1:n identification, or to store verification sessions abandoned by user (if needed)
+• Incomplete - used to store records temporarily or to store verification sessions abandoned by user (may be represented in UI as Enrolled)

 • In review - the applicant’s trust factors are in the range, where additional decision by a human operator is needed